nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

           "ResourceGroupName"     = "<Resource_group_name>"                # Optional.
 Default: "WVDAutoScaleResourceGroup"
           "AutomationAccountName" = "<Automation_account_name>"            # Optional.
 Default: "WVDAutoScaleAutomationAccount"
           "Location"              = "<Azure_region_for_deployment>"        # Optional.
 Default: "West US2"
           "WorkspaceName"         = "<Log_analytics_workspace_name>"       # Optional.
-If not specified, log analytics workspace will not be used
+If specified, Log Analytics will be used to configure the custom log table that the runbook PowerShell script can send logs to
      }

      .\CreateOrUpdateAzAutoAccount.ps1 @params